Powerapps Lookup

 Let’s look at the arguments of this function in detail below.

-The table is one of the mandatory parts of the Power Apps lookup function.
-As you know, the table is the location or database where you will search for records.
+A table is one of the mandatory parts of the Power Apps lookup function.
+It is the location or database where you will search for records.
 You can find the syntax as ‘source’ above the function box in the user interface.

-The formula is another mandatory part of the Power Apps lookup function.
-The formula helps to identify the records that match one or more conditions or criteria.
-The formula evaluates every record in tables.
+A formula is another mandatory part.
+It helps identify records that match one or more conditions or criteria.
+It also evaluates every record in tables.
 You can find the syntax as ‘condition’ above the function box.

 MindMajix YouTube Channel